City-of-Memphis-Wastewater/mulch/docs/ROADMAP.md

 These are not commitments, but open ideas we’re exploring:

-- [ ] Includes standard template choices for `mulch-scaffold.json`, for various expected project types.
+- [ ] Includes standard template choices for `mulch.toml`, for various expected project types.
 - [ ] Jinja2-style variable substitution in templates, for distributable files in a `root/.mulch` file.
 - [ ] `mulch add` command for inserting modules into an existing scaffold.
 - [ ] VS Code extension for scaffold previews?